jtc1246/ChemPerturbDB/README.md

 ## Introduction

-This a website that allows users to visualize the expression of genes and enrichment of serveral kinds of pathways.
+This is a website that allows users to visualize the expression of genes and enrichment of serveral kinds of pathways.
 ChemicalDB contains single cell RNA sequencing (scRNAseq) data from the EndoC-βH1 cell line, an immortalized human β-cell line, treated with 46 different hormones from our in-house hormone screening library.

 **Current datasets:**